EricMFink/Akademicky/_pages/syllabus.md

 >
 > In case of illness or emergency, students may contact the Office of Student and Professional Life, which will then notify the student’s instructors.
 A student may notify the faculty member directly of a planned absence and should refer to individual faculty members regarding any policy that may apply.
 In the case of prolonged illness or incapacity, the student should contact the Office of Student and Professional Life.

-Excessive absences (more than 2 classes) may result in a reduction of your grade.

 ### Disability Accommodations

 For disability accommodation requests, contact the Elon Law [Registrar's Office](https://www.elon.edu/e/law/academics/registrar-office/index.html).